GWeindel/hmp/README.md

-HsMM MVpy
+hsmm_mvpy
 ==========

 ![](plots/general_illustration.png)

-HsMM MVpy is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HMP) of neural time-series (e.g. EEG) based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).
+hsmm_mvpy is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HMP) of neural time-series (e.g. EEG) based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).

 As a summary of the method, an HMP model parses the reaction time into a number of successive stages determined based on patterns in a neural time-serie.
 Hence any reaction time can then be described by a number of stage  and their duration estimated using hsmm_mvpy.
 The important aspect of HMP is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of stages on a single-trial basis.
 This by-trial estimations allows you then to further dig into any aspect you are interested in a signal:
 - Describing an experiment or a clinical sample in terms of stages detected in the EEG signal